 Osteopenia -- a loss of bone mineral density that is not severe enough to be classified as osteoporosis -- can put you at risk for osteoporosis and increase your susceptibility to broken bones.
-According to Johns Hopkins Health Alerts, more than 50 percent of the bone fractures in postmenopausal women occur in women with osteopenia rather than osteoporosis.
+According to Johns Hopkins Health Alerts, more than 50 percent of the bone fractures in postmenopausal people occur in those with osteopenia, rather than osteoporosis.
 A proper exercise routine can help you not only prevent further bone loss, but also maintain and even increase your existing bone density.

 Video of the Day

 Osteopenia can be treated with biphosphonate medications as well as supplementary dosages of calcium and vitamin D. In addition, weight bearing exercise -- by helping to maintain and even increase bone mineral density -- can help stop the progression toward osteoporosis.
-According to Johns Hopkins Health Alert, women who exercised for 26 months increased their bone mineral density by 0.7 percent, compared with a 2.3 percent loss of density in a group of non-exercising women.
+According to Johns Hopkins Health Alert, those who exercised for 26 months increased their bone mineral density by 0.7 percent, compared with a 2.3 percent loss of density in a group of non-exercisers.

 Optimal Exercises for Osteopenia